fraunhofer-isi/micat/doc/source/economic_indicators/economic_indicators_description.md

 facilitation of import by provision of necessary facilities and infrastructure.
 In the end, other aspects might politically still be prioritised, such as lower energy prices or stronger domestic production, with the former often contradicting the improvement of supplier diversity (the main reason for one supplier's large share of supply is often a favourable price).
-This caveat applies to the two indicators "Import dependence" and "Supplier diversity, both indicators' results should thus rather be considered as the potential to reach these targets through energy efficiency, not a self-evident consequence.
+This caveat applies to the two indicators "Import dependence" and "Supplier diversity", both indicators' results should thus rather be considered as the potential to reach these targets through energy efficiency, not a self-evident consequence.
 ```